-On average, sellers set a $20 per day budget for 3-5 days and bid for around $5.
+On average, sellers set a $20 daily budget for 3-5 days and default bid for around $5.

 - Analyze Campaign after it’s released.

 See the effectiveness of the ACoS of keywords, their impressions, and conversion rate.
-ACoS stands for Advertising Cost of Sales, meaning how much money it costs to generate a sale from Amazon Pay Per Click.
+ACoS stands for Advertising Cost of Sales, meaning how much money it costs to generate a sale from using pay per click PPC advertising.

 ACoS for Campaign Analysis

 The formula to figure out your ACoS is = Total Amazon Advertising Cost / Total Sales.
 This is vital to analyzing the effectiveness of a seller’s campaign.
 To rank yourself compared to other sellers, note that the average Amazon ACoS is between 29 and 31%.
 Utilizing Amazon PPC can help regulate that percent for you.